happyhorseshoe/TherapyTrails/README.md

 CSS Feature: I used flexboxes and CSS grid to make images and content a single column layout when on a smaller screen or mulitple on a desktop.
 The menu is also styled differently depending on size of screen.

-JavaScript Feature: The copyright year automatically updates, this is seen in the html.
-The hamburger button is done with JavaScript as well for the menu, this is seen in site.js file.
-The form on the schedule.html page has a validate name function.
-If name isn't put on the form it returns "name must be filled out" alert.
-This is in the site.js file
+JavaScript Feature: The copyright year automatically updates, this is seen in the html files.
+The menu is done with a hamburger button using JavaScript; this is seen in site.js file.
+The schedule.html page has a validate form function, that displays an alert box inviting the viewer to fill out the contact form at the bottom of the page; this is seen in the site.js

 Some other features: The menu items that don't have their own pages, do jump to where the information is available on that page.
 The connect section will pull up email.
 Built a form.
 Worked on making site responsive and tried following the best practices lesson when it came to design.
 Use of a link in the text.
 Icon on the browser tab, along with unique titles on each tab.
 Use of google fonts.
 I also worked on trying to resize image file sizes to save space.